Nmap: Features

+It has been cited in academic surveys as a foundational tool for network security reconnaissance.

 User interfaces

 NmapFE, originally written by Kanchan, was Nmap's official GUI for Nmap versions 2.2 to 4.22.
 For Nmap 4.50 (originally in the 4.22SOC development series) NmapFE was replaced with Zenmap, a new official graphical user interface based on UMIT, developed by Adriano Monteiro Marques.

-Web-based interfaces exist that allow either controlling Nmap or analysing Nmap results from a web browser, such as IVRE.

 Output

 Four different output formats are offered by Nmap.
 Everything is saved to a file except the interactive output.
 Text processing software can be used to modify Nmap output, allowing the user to customize reports.